AhmHashem/MetalResCalc/README.md

 Download the file into your direcoty.

-in the Main terminal of Cadence run the following command.
+in the CIW run the following command.

 loadi("/path/to/listNetsFromSelection.il")   ; Executes and prints each line/output to CIW